Article

 Cold War

 Aerial photographs taken in 1946 are reported to show that two of the World War II emplacements had been modified, possibly with gun mounts only fitted (ie no gun barrels).
-The command post is also noted to be modified, and a new building added in the area southwest of the battery.
+The command post was also noted to have been modified, and a new building added in the area southwest of the battery.
 This building appears to have been lost to later road developments, when the A82 was driven past the battery site.

-Further photographs taken in 1949 confirmed that modifications had been carried out to the command post and three of the emplacements, although there were still no guns evident. while the fourth was could not be confirmed.
-The fourth emplacement could not be seen clearly.
-These photographs were also noted show that the accommodation camp was being dismantled, and that a number of the huts were no longer visible.
+Further photographs taken in 1949 confirmed that modifications had been carried out to the command post and three of the emplacements, although there were still no guns evident, while the fourth could not be confirmed as it could not be seen clearly.
+The same photographs were also noted to show that the accommodation camp was being dismantled then, and that a number of the huts were no longer visible.

-Later photographs taken in 1954 show the site to be abandoned, but are significant in that they are reported to show the addition of two large concrete building to the east of the battery.
+Still later photographs taken in 1954 showed the site to have beenabandoned, but are significant in that they were reported to show the addition of two large concrete building to the east of the battery.
 These are assumed to be the computer room and engine room that would have formed part of the postwar conversion.
 Only one building was found in this area in 2008.

 These changes suggests that the battery had been incorporated into the Cold War anti-aircraft defences created as part of the postwar ROTOR air defence system, a massive air defence radar system created during the 1950s to counter the threat of Soviet bombers, and which controlled anti-aircraft batteries operated by Fighter Command and the British Army.